undeMalum/portfolio/content/posts/selling-cheese/index.md

 ***

 # Summing The Whole Thing up
 Uff...
 That was tough, but we're there, eventually!
 Funny thing though is that there's not much to add.
 I have been mentioning my thoughts on this matter throughout the article.
 Admittedly, I might add some details, nuances or whatever.
 However, it makes no sense to dive deeper.
 I've already shelled you with a lot of facts.
 Now I can just say that I'm happy and proud of what I'm doing.
 It is always a kind of fulfillment when you can acquire such useful skills and conduct engaging "experiments" with them.
-I see a prospect of repeating such initiatives, enterprises in the future and I'm looking forward to undertake them.
+I see a prospect of repeating such initiatives, and enterprises in the future and I'm looking forward to undertaking them.

 At the very end, I'd like to wish everyone reading now happy New Year.
-If you were so persistent to survive up to this moment, you don't have to worry because no matter what will happen, what obstacles you may encounter, you'll always find a way.
+If you were so persistent to survive up to this moment, you don't have to worry because no matter what will happen, what obstacles you may encounter, you'll always find a way out.
 Thanks for your precious attention!

 ***
 {{< neighbouring >}}